 To contour areas like your belly, love handles, back, thighs, and double chin, SculpSure uses targeted laser energy to penetrate the skin and heat only the fat cells until they’re too damaged to survive.

 You should start seeing results within six weeks as your body eliminates the destroyed fat cells, with full results visible in three months.
-The fat cells you lose don’t return.
+I was told the fat cells you lose don’t return but based on my experience that is not true for SculpSure or CoolSculpting.

 What happens during CoolSculpting?